The Language of Emotions!

 I'd tell them that they’re not alone.
 Our emotions are very powerful, and it’s very easy to be overcome by them.
 But I would also ask them to remember that they are in charge – not in a strict way – but in the sense that they have control over how they respond to their emotions.

 It’s always useful to breathe in and remind yourself that this too shall pass.
 All emotions will move along if you pay attention to them (except, of course, in emotional illnesses like anxiety or rage or depressive disorders).

 A very helpful thing I learned from the emotions is that if they don’t move along, then there’s something wrong.
 Emotions are supposed to move and change and flow.
 If they don’t, and you’re continually stuck in an emotion for hours or days on end, it’s important to seek outside help.
 That help can be a book, a close friend, a counselor, or your doctor.
 One of the purposes of emotions is to connect us to others, but we almost always forget to reach out when our emotions are troubling.
 So reach out!
 There’s excellent help available.

-In the ten years since Emotional Genius was published, the study of emotions has flourished.
+In the dozen years since Emotional Genius was published, the study of emotions has flourished.
 Neurologists, behavioral economists, sociologists, evolutionary biologists, and psychologists have been doing exquisite and groundbreaking research on how emotions work.
 The Language of Emotions has been updated to include these excellent new ideas.